brandur/json_schema/README.md

 the supplied document which violated the schema.
 See [errors](docs/errors.md) for more info.

-Non-bang methods return a three-element array, with `true`/`false` at index 0 to indicate pass/fail, an array of errors at index 1 (if any), and the sub-errors (if any) at index 2.
+Non-bang methods return a two-element array, with `true`/`false` at index 0 to indicate pass/fail, and an array of errors at index 1 (if any).

 ## Development